Haffgan/summer-of-tech-js-101/instructions/11 - Interacting with the DOM.md

 ## DONE! 🎉🎉🎉

 That's it!
 I hope you enjoyed JS101, and I hope you found it useful!
+To learn more, build lots of things!
+Try the [30 Day Vanilla JS Coding Challenge - Build 30 things in 30 days with 30 tutorials](https://javascript30.com/)!

 ## More info: